How to Use Excel Formulas for Current Time (7 Methods)

 hour minute and second result

-The Ampersands (&) join hours, minus, and seconds to constitute the current time in the cell.
+• The Ampersands (&) combine the hours, minutes, and seconds to display the current time in the cell.

 Read More: How to Insert Excel Timestamp When Cell Changes Without VBA